Mental health 1

 Since the covid pandemic there has been an alarming rise in people presenting with mental health problems.
 Today we speak with Christian psychiatrist Daniel Maughan to better understand why this might be happening, how our mental healthcare systems are coping (or not), and how his faith intersects with his work diagnosing and treating those with psychosis.
-Can professional mental healthcare workers bring their Christianity into the treatment room?
 What can we do to protect ourselves and especially our younger people from this tsunami of anxiety and depression?
 And has society over-corrected in its desire to eradicate mental health stigma?
+Is there a place for the church to gently push back on the medicalisation of ordinary emotions and model a greater sense of mental resilience?

 Listen to other episodes of Matters of Life and Death or find us on Spotify, Apple Podcasts, Pocket Casts, Google Podcasts, Podcast Addict, Castbox or whatever app you use to subscribe and receive new episodes sent straight to your device.